-A professor at IUP, her research focuses on how local government can combat social problems.
+A sociology professor at IUP, Susan Boser research focuses on how local government can combat social problems.
 Boser is active in local volunteer service.
 She is a leader with the Indiana County Sustainable Economic Development Task Force.
 In this role, she works with county government and local organizations to contribute to the county’s economic development plan.
 Boser is on the Board of Directors for the Community Guidance Center.
 She also serves on the Steering Committee for the Food Co-Op of Indiana PA, serving as treasurer.
+With expertise and experience in policy analysis and human services, Boser is running for PA 15th district of Congress, aiming to address social issues in rural Pennsylvania .

 * All bios derived from candidates' websites.